 - I walked between my accommodations and the center of Senggigi, which took about five to ten minutes.

 - Half-day surfing lesson with Nayaka Surf School.
-The staff was friendly, but I greatly preferred the surfing in Canggu, Bali.
-I didn’t write a blog post about surfing or Senggigi because I was ambivalent about it.
-The beach in Senggigi had a lot of coral and rocks, which was a little scary when hopping (or falling) off a board.
+The staff was friendly, but I greatly preferred the surfing in Canggu.
+I didn’t write a blog post about surfing or Senggigi because I was ambivalent about both.
+The beach in Senggigi had a lot of coral and rocks, which were challenging obstacles when hopping (or falling) off a board.

 Mount Rinjani (August 16 to 19)